chrisport/continuous-migration-tooling/README.md

 It allows you to migrate functionalities seemlesly, with **no defects** and in a **continuous way**, meaning that it can be stopped and continued at any time.
 This can be helpful when splitting off functionality from a monolith into a microservice, or moving from one API to another.

+## Scope Functionality

 The library is work in progress and includes or will include:
  - :white_check_mark: Inspect 2 objects and report discrepancies (field missing in origin, field missing in rewrite, value mismatch)
  - Ignore discrepancies in specified fields
  - Merge the two objects flexibly:
    - by using original as source of truth
    - override values of specified fields with the values from the rewrite

+Potential extension:
+ - execution of callbacks, rather than taking data, and subsequently handling and reporting of Exceptions.

 ## Get Started